 - Select Uninstall device to uninstall its driver.
 Select delete drivers when uninstalling.
 If Razer Synapse does not detect any device, uninstall all Razer devices you have from Device Manager.

 - Temporary turn off all your antivirus or firewall programs.

 - Download the latest Razer Synapse 2 installer from Razer website.
 Do not use downloads from elsewhere other than Razer official website.

 - Install Razer Synapse 2 and open it.
 It should now be able to detect your mouse, keyboard, headset or Firefly again.

 By uninstalling your problem keyboard, mouse or other device’s driver, it allows Windows and Razer Synapse to detect the device again as if it is a brand new device.
-Doing this should fix the Razer Synapse not working and not detecting keyboard, mouse or headset issue in Windows 10.
+Doing this should fix the Razer Synapse not detecting keyboard, mouse or headset issue in Windows 10.

-If you haven’t not been running Windows Update for a long time, try to run Windows Update now to see if it fixes the Razer Synapse not working, not opening or not showing devices issue.
+If you haven’t not been running Windows Update for a long time, try to run Windows Update now to see if it fixes the issue.

-If Razer Synapse is still not working or not detecting your device, it could be broken.
+If Razer Synapse is still not detecting your device, the device could be faulty.
 Contact Razer support for your issue and in some cases you can get a warranty replacement or a refund if it’s newly bought.